datagutt/plexpyInflux/README.md

 # plexpy-influxdb-export

 This script will query PlexPy to pull basic stats and store them in influxdb for use with Grafana or other graphing solutions.
-Credit to Drewster727 for intial script that this was based on/copied from: https://github.com/Drewster727/plexpy-influxdb-export
+Credit to Drewster727 for intial script that this was based on: https://github.com/Drewster727/plexpy-influxdb-export

 ## Dependencies
   * PlexPy (https://github.com/drzoidberg33/plexpy)